temujin9/mezovy/pcs/tabletop/gahdri.md

 - Mother is human, back home
 - Important person is board game buddy in tavern
 - Has an admirer in the Royal Wizards Guild, who gave a Rod after winning big on a bet on her
+- Owes a favor to the Shepherd from Polyn Guild, for the use